Privacy choices

 Quick overview

-• Use the temperature adjuster to create warmer or cooler variants from one HEX color.
+• Use the temperature adjuster to create warmer or cooler variants from one concrete CSS color, including translucent colors.

 • Positive shift values move the color toward a warm hue; negative values move it toward a cool hue.